stilldavid/userland-book/literary_environment/index.md

 Pipes let you control a thing called "standard IO".
 In the world of the command line, programs take **i**nput and produce **o**utput.
 A pipe is a way to hook the output from one program to the input of another.

 Unlike a lot of the weirdly named things you'll encounter in software, the metaphor here is obvious and makes pretty good sense.
 It even kind of looks like a physical pipe.

-So what happens if, instead of wanting to send the output of one program to the input of another, you'd like to just stash it in a file for later use?
+What if, instead of sending the output of one program to the input of another, you'd like to store it in a file for later use?

 Check it out: